rtyler/brokenco.de/_posts/2020-11-06-pipeline-syntax-for-otto.md

 In the above example, `from` instructs the pipeline to re-use the contents of the runtime block from the `Build` stage.
-My current thinking is that this simple use of `from` allows for pipeline-internal re-use of pieces without the need for setting variables or turning this into a scripting language.
+My current thinking is that this simple use of `from` allows for pipeline-internal re-use of pieces without the need to set variables or turn this into a scripting language.

 That said, re-usability within the pipeline isn't where the main interest in "templates" lies.